interviewstreet/socket-redis/README.md

 - `--log-dir` Directory where log is stored.
 Script will try to create directory if needed.
 Defaults to `null` which means it will output to stdout.
 - `--sockjs-client-url` Specify custom url for sockjs-client library.
 - `--status-port` Specify port for http status requests.
 It should not be publicly accesible.
 Defaults to `8085`
-- `--status-secret` Specify secret token to allow/deny http status requests.
+- `--status-secret` Specify secret token to allow/deny http status requests (optional).
 - `--ssl-key` Specify ssl private key file.
 Combine with `ssl-cert` option.
 - `--ssl-cert` Specify ssl public certificate file.
 Combine with `ssl-key` option.
 Append CA-chain within this file.
 - `--ssl-pfx` Specify ssl pfx file (key + cert).
 Overrides `ssl-key` and `ssl-cert` options.